dtPaTh/cloud-service-integrations/container-integration/universal-injection-private-repo.md

 #### 3. Enable automatic injection of Dynatrace
-To enable automatic injection of Dynatrace into your application processes add following environment variable to your dockerfile
+To enable automatic injection of Dynatrace into your application processes adding following environment variable to your dockerfile/application image.

 ```
 ENV LD_PRELOAD /opt/dynatrace/oneagent/agent/lib64/liboneagentproc.so